intel/ros2_openvino_toolkit/README.md

 # Introduction
 ## Design Architecture
-From the view of hirarchical architecture design, the package is divided into different functional components, as shown in below picture.
+From the view of hierarchical architecture design, the package is divided into different functional components, as shown in below picture.

 ![OpenVINO_Architecture](./data/images/design_arch.PNG "OpenVINO RunTime Architecture")